sonwezali/machine-learning-in-c/README.md

 ## Why C for Machine Learning

-I have no idea, but it is ok for me since I've been learning C.
+I am interested in both C and Machine Learning.
+I mean that I have been learning C for a while by being interested in it.
+Also, I have a great source.

 ## First Week